kailight/weather/README.md

 # NOTES

-### This was my first project fully in AWS Environment.
+### This was my first fully cloud-based project in AWS Environment.

 #### The challenging part for me was to make it work in VPC.